input-output-hk/cardano-node-wiki/docs/ADR-014-Cardano-API-WASM-library-for-browser.md

 ## Proposal

-We propose to create a new JavaScript and TypeScript library API for Cardano by compiling the `cardano-api` (Haskell) to WebAssembly (WASM) and adding a thing wrapper.
+We propose to create a new JavaScript and TypeScript library API for Cardano by compiling the `cardano-api` (Haskell) to WebAssembly (WASM) and adding a thin wrapper.
 This would allow developers to easy and cross-platform access to a subset of `cardano-api` functionalities from the browser and `Node.js` environments and similar.

 **Key Features & Design Goals:**